Under the Southern Cross Americal (23rd) Infantry Division

 Vietnam War-Freedom Calls Again

 Task Force Oregon was designated the 23rd "Americal" Infantry Division on 26 September 1967 in Chu Lai, Southern First Corps, Republic of South Vietnam.
 The division, although designated the 23rd Infantry Division, was most often referred to as the Americal Division from its jungle fighting legacy in World War II.
-The division became the largest infantry division in teh Vietnam War and its heavily contested area of operations in Quang Ngai and Quang Tin Provinces included more territory than any other division in Vietnam.
-It operated in diverse terrain from the triple-canopied mountainous central highlands to the heavily foliaged piedmont to the flat and open coastal plains.
-Its diverse missions against the Viet Cong and the North Vietnamese army included search and destroy, search and clear, rice harvest protection and accelerated pacification.
-These missions required the division's artillery support units to be deployed on many hilltops, in isolated areas, always subject to direct attack from the enemy.
-The division was inactivated on 29 November 1971 at Fort Lewis, Washington.
-For its service in Vietnam the Americal Division and its units received numerous awards of the U.S. Army Presidential Unit citation, U.S. Navy Presidential Unit citation,Valorous Unit award, Meritorious Unit award, and The Republic of Vietnam Cross of Gallantry with Palm.
+The division became the largest infantry division in the Vietnam War and its heavily contested area of operations in Quang Ngai and Quang Tin Provinces included more territory than any other division in Vietnam.
+It operated in diverse terrain from the

 Location.
 34° 39.885′ N, 98° 23.16′ W. Marker is in Fort Sill, Oklahoma, in Comanche County.
-Marker can be reached from Harry Road.
+Memorial can be reached from Harry Road.
+Marker located in Constitution Park next to the U.S. Army Field Artillery Museum.
 Touch for map.
-Marker located in Constitution Park next to the U.S. Army Field Artillery Museum.
 Marker is in this post office area: Fort Sill OK 73503, United States of America.
+Touch for directions.

 Additional keywords.
 Fort Sill's Constitution Park

 Credits.
-This page was last revised on August 2, 2017.
-This page originally submitted on July 28, 2017, by Caroline Mitchell Carrico of Memphis, Tennessee.
-This page has been viewed 144 times since then and 62 times this year.
+This page was last revised on June 27, 2019.
+It was originally submitted on July 28, 2017, by Caroline Mitchell Carrico of Memphis, Tennessee.
+This page has been viewed 897 times since then and 35 times this year.
 Photos: 1, 2, 3, 4. submitted on July 28, 2017, by Caroline Mitchell Carrico of Memphis, Tennessee. • Bill Pfingsten was the editor who published this page.